 The following antioxidants and vitamins are essential in cardiac health and managing cardiac diseases.
 Including them in your diet is essential.

 This antioxidant plays a major role in energy production and is vital in maintaining cardiac health.
-Patients with cardiac disease tend to have low levels of ATP (adenosine triphosphate), which in simple terms, is the source of energy for cells.
+Patients with heart disease tend to have low levels of ATP (adenosine triphosphate), which in simple terms, is the source of energy for cells.
 CoQ10 is essential in the production of ATP.
-CoQ10 also prevents plaque oxidation, enhances blood flow and is considered to be cardio-protective.
+CoQ10 also prevents plaque oxidation (see study), enhances blood flow (see study) and is considered to be cardio-protective.
 It is better to take a sustained release supplement of CoQ10.
-Natural sources include: organ meats like liver, kidneys and heart meat.
+Natural sources include organ meats like liver, kidneys and heart meat.

 2. PQQ (Pyrroloquinoline quinone)

 Stimulates mitochondrial growth and significantly reduces C-Reactive Protein and trimethylamine-N-oxide (TMAO), both of which tend to be high in atherosclerosis.
 Natural sources include Natto, Parsley, Papaya, Green pepper, and kiwi.
 If supplementing with PQQ, no more than 20mg is needed to see results.